ubuntu-si/ubuntu.si/README.md

 * PRODUCTION FORUM TO-DO LIST:

+         - [✓] import slovenian locale
+         - [✓] added locale.php to conf/ for proper time and date format
+         - [✓] new design for the new forum (vanilla bootstrap -> united theme - very ubuntu like)
+         - [✓] use the next view style (Home page: Categories, Discussion layout: Table Layout, Categories layout: Table Layout) and under 'managecategories' "Display root categories as headings" and "more than 1 level deep"
          - [ ] AT THE END: export database (only tables categories, topics, users, perms, forums, groups, ranks, posts)
          - [ ] AT THE END: import database into test env
          - [ ] AT THE END: convert punbb to vanilla forums DB with vanilla export tool
          - [ ] AT THE END: import to vanilla forums from Import menu (note: choose a file, press start, check that file and press start again)
-         - [ ] use the next view style (Home page: Categories, Discussion layout: Table Layout, Categories layout: Table Layout) and under 'managecategories' "Display root categories as headings" and "more than 1 level deep"
-         - [ ] new design for the new forum (united theme - very ubuntu like)
-         - [ ] import slovenian locale
          - [ ] which plugins to use?
 Add Registration Question,Quotes, All Viewed,ButtonBar, Resized Image LightBox, Split/Merge are a must.
 Need to modify Resolved Discussions plugin!
          - [ ]dont forget to set roles and permissions again, untick 'View' profiles for Guests
          - [ ] registration/spam prevention: to use registerbasic.php we need to change our config.php to $Configuration['Garden']['Registration']['Method'] = 'Basic'; - BOTSTOP TO THE RESCUE.
 I modified registerbasic.php to update the code.